Ruth Whitehead Whaley

 Ruth Whitehead Whaley (February 2, 1901 – December 23, 1977) was the third African American woman admitted to practice law in New York in 1925 and the first in North Carolina in 1933.
 She was the first Black woman to graduate from Fordham University School of Law, where she graduated cum laude in 1924.

 Early life

 Whaley was born on February 2, 1901, in Goldsboro, North Carolina.
 Both of her parents, Charles A. Whitehead and Dora (née Cox) Whitehead, were school teachers.
 She was a congregant of the AME Zion Church.

 Ruth C. Whitehead married Herman S. Whaley in 1920 in Goldsboro.
 Her husband encouraged her to study law despite the difficulties of racism.
 The couple had two children, Herman W. Whaley and Ruth M. (Whaley) Spearman.

 Education

 Whaley attended Livingstone Prep School and Livingstone College in Salisbury, North Carolina, a historically Black college (HBCU) founded in 1879.
 She graduated in June 1919 after earning an A.B. degree.
 After college, she worked as a teacher at the North Carolina State School for the Deaf in Raleigh.

 Career

+In 1925, Whaley passed the New York bar exam, becoming the third black woman to practice law in New York.
+She also became the first black woman to pass the bar exam in North Carolina, when she returned to Goldsboro in 1933.
+Jim Crow laws made it very hard for black lawyers to practice in North Carolina, even up to the mid-1900s, but with the assistance of family friend and attorney Hugh Dortch, she was able to get a license by reciprocity.
+The license was mostly ceremonial, as the state did not want her to actually practice law in North Carolina.
+She never did practice there, returning to New York after the ceremony (making Elreta Alexander-Ralston the first black woman to practice law in North Carolina over ten years later, in 1947).

+Whaley built a private practice in New York, specializing in civil service law, where she represented local black government employees.
+She frequently argued in front of the Second Court of Appeals and won landmark cases in the area.
+At one point, she represented her own husband.
+She maintained her private practice until 1944, when she prepared to run for a city council seat.

+Throughout her life, Whaley was active in Democratic party politics.
+She was the first Black woman candidate chosen to represent the interests of Tammany Hall in the City Council election of 1945.
+This made her one of the first black women across the whole U.S. to be nominated by a major political party.